mysteradio/bash-a-la-mode/README.md

 # bash-a-la-mode
-a collection of scripts that make my CLI life a little easier on BASH
+a collection of BASH scripts that make my CLI life a little easier

 hello and welcome :) these are my personal scripts, ones i use on every BASHy machine i get my hands on. i hope to use GIT to keep all my computers up to speed on my shenanigans, so to speak.